-Do you love the South West Peak?
+Do you love the South West Peak and have some time to give?
 Our projects span a wide variety of interests and all of them are looking for enthusiastic volunteers to help ensure their success.

 Whether you're interested in cultural heritage or natural heritage or working with people or wading birds; we've got a project for you!
 We are looking for folks of all skill levels and availability.
 If you have the time to volunteer regularly that's great!
 But if you want to only volunteer for specific events as they come up we'd love to have you as well.
 We appreciate the time folks give to our projects and are grateful for the support; as such we want to be as flexible as we can.